davidebbo/davidebbo.github.io/_posts/2011-06-23-precompile-your-mvc-views-using.markdown

 ## If you want to help or report issues

-This project is hosted on [http://razorgenerator.codeplex.com/](http://razorgenerator.codeplex.com/) under the Ms-PL Open Source license, so feel free to contribute!
+This project is hosted on [http://razorgenerator.codeplex.com/](http://razorgenerator.codeplex.com/) under the Apache 2.0 Source license, so feel free to contribute!
 You can also use CodePlex to discuss and report issues.